 -

-How do I report the county sales and use tax?
+How do I report the county and city sales and use tax?

 Electronic filing and payment options for the sales tax return include: